Expanding our Global Engagement

 UC Davis Global Affairs is committed to strengthening and enhancing the university’s international research, education and engagement efforts globally.
 Our Global Centers initiative was developed with input from faculty and administrators across campus to:

-- address the challenges facing humankind through collaborative international research efforts that leverage UC Davis strengths, including in areas related to the UN Sustainable Development Goals; and
+- address the challenges facing humankind through collaborative international research and developmental efforts that leverage UC Davis strengths, including in areas related to the UN Sustainable Development Goals

 Once fully developed, Global Centers will serve as hubs that link UC Davis to the world, providing more seamless mobility for faculty and students.
 Global Centers also leverage UC Davis expertise in areas such as agriculture, food security, alternative energy, One Health, and our areas of excellence in humanities and social sciences to provide global learning and research opportunities that benefit both UC Davis and the global community.